- Application Procedure

 - Statement of purpose should be 300-500 words.
 A statement of purpose is regarded as a very important part of the application.
 Applicants are advised to carefully describe the reasons for seeking to study at the graduate level and to describe desired areas of program emphasis.
 This statement is of great assistance to the Graduate Admissions Committee.
 It is also helpful in arranging faculty support and appropriate coursework immediately upon entrance to the program.

 - Two original and official copies of all College/University transcripts in English from all institutions of higher learning (and in the original language if other than English) must be mailed in.
-Electronic Transcripts only from any College/University in the U.S. must be sent electronically to the Graduate School at email@example.com.
+We will NOT accept unofficial transcripts and/or academic documents uploaded through the online application system for review purposes.
+You must provide official transcripts and/or academic records at the time of application.
+The Graduate School also accepts electronic transcripts from accredited U.S. colleges/universities sent via eSCRIP-SAFE, Docufide, or directly from the accredited U.S. college and university.
+If the transcript is sent direclty from the accredited U.S. college/university it must be sent directly to Graduate Admissions at email@example.com.

 - Official GRE (Graduate Record Examination) or GMAT (Graduate Management Admission Test) report of scores taken within the last 5 years.
 Applicants may submit results from either the GRE or GMAT, but most students use the GRE.
 The Purdue University code number is 1631.
 The department code is 1RZ-NJ-46 (for GMAT).